dell/helm-charts/charts/karavi-metrics-powerflex/README.md

 To provide that support the API versions of objects should be those that work for both the latest minor release and the previous one.

-## Karavi PowerFlex Metrics Helm Chart Versioning
+## Karavi Metrics for PowerFlex Helm Chart Versioning
-See the Karavi PowerFlex Metrics Helm chart [versioning workflow](./VERSIONING_WORKFLOW.md).
+See the Karavi Metrics for PowerFlex Helm chart [versioning workflow](./VERSIONING_WORKFLOW.md).